sarasgambato/ResearchTrack1_Assignment2/README.md

 - e, or E, to kill all nodes (exit), to be used only if the command `roslaunch` is used.
 When a correct input is inserted by the user, the node sends it to the Service node, which manages the velocity, and publishes the new velocity when the Service node sends it back.

-## Service node
+## <a id="service-node"></a> Service node
 This node manages the acceleration factor based on the input received by the UI node.

+If the user prompts the Service node to increase (or decrease) the velocity, first the `serverCallback` function checks whether the maximum (or minimum) acceleration factor has been reached (which is `MAX_ACC = 1.5`, or `MIN_ACC = -1.5`); if not, the acceleration factor is inceased (or decreased) of `0.25`.

+If the user prompts the Service node to reset the robot position, the `serverCallback` function uses the service `/reset_position` to reset both the position and the velocity of the robot to their initial value.

+If the user prompts the Service node to kill all the nodes, this will work only if `roslaunch` was used, because this command opens only one shell window.
+Otherwise only the Service node will be killed.

+If the user presses a wrong input, the Service node will notify the user that an invalid input has been received.

+## Flowchart and graph